 - Laboratory-based program provides extensive field experiences at the Child Development Center (CDC) on campus

 - Affordable tuition

 Coursework and PreK-Grade 3 Licensure

-During the course of the preK-grade 3 licensure program, you'll complete 9 credit hours of practicum experiences giving you the opportunity to gain valuable knowledge and insight from teachers already working in the field.
-In your final semester of the program, you will complete 12 credit hours of student teaching consisting of 16 full-time weeks in an approved placement.
-In addition, you'll apply for admittance to the Teacher Education Program, a three-gateway process which allows you to complete the program in a sequential manner.
+During the course of the preK-grade 3 licensure program, you'll complete practicum experiences giving you the opportunity to gain valuable knowledge and insight from teachers already working in the field.
+In your final semester of the program, you will complete student teaching, consisting of 16 full-time weeks in an approved placement.

-A degree in early childhood education with an emphasis in PreK-Grade 3 (licensure) can lead you to a career where you provide direct services to young children (from age 3 through Grade 3) and their families, as well as to a career in which you administer these programs.
+A degree in early childhood education with an emphasis in PreK-Grade three (licensure) can lead you to a career where you provide direct services to young children (from age three through Grade three) and their families, as well as to a career in which you administer these programs.
 You can also qualify for a career in which you provide professional development for these individuals.

 Early childhood professionals who provide direct services to children and families include

 - Prekindergarten programs in public/private schools and community-based agencies